Did you know that teddy bears have to meet federal health and safety standards, but guns don’t? Learn more, and download the poster now!

 - Thanks to the political clout of the gun lobby, firearms escaped safety regulation in the 1970s when the U.S. Congress created the major product safety agencies.
 This unique exemption has allowed gunmakers to innovate for lethality rather than safety.
 As a result, today’s gun industry thrives on developing, manufacturing, and marketing highly militarized firearms including high-capacity pistols, assault weapons, and 50 caliber sniper rifles.

-- Guns kill more than 33,000 Americans every year.
+- Guns killed nearly 40,000 Americans in 2017.
 We can stop this epidemic of gun violence: regulate firearms to reduce death and injury and protect public health, just as we do for all other consumer products.

 Did you know that states with higher rates of gun ownership and weaker gun laws lead the nation in gun deaths, while states with lower rates of gun ownership and tougher gun laws have the lowest rates of gun death?
-In 2014, the five states with the highest per capita gun death rates were Alaska, Louisiana, Mississippi, Alabama, and Montana.
-In contrast, ranking last in the nation for gun death were Hawaii, followed by Rhode Island, Massachusetts, New York, and Connecticut.
+In 2017, the five states with the highest per capita gun death rates were Alaska, Montana, Alabama, Louisiana, and Missouri.
+In contrast, ranking last in the nation for gun death was Hawaii, followed by Massachusetts, New York, Rhode Island, and Connecticut.
 Learn more.

 Did you know that household gun ownership in the United States has plummeted since the 1970s?
 In 1977, 54 percent of American households had a gun in them.
 By 2014, this percentage had dropped to 32 percent.
 Learn more.